EngineersBox/VVSFS/report.md

 ![Indirect to indirect](./figures/indirect_to_indirect.png)

-In the case and thirs cases, a situation exists where the only dentry of the last (but not only) indirect block is moved, requiring deallocation of that indirect block but not the indirect addresses block.
+In the second and third cases, a situation exists where the only remaining dentry of the last (but not only) indirect block is moved, requiring deallocation of that indirect block but not the indirect addresses block.

 ![Indirect to direct](./figures/indirect_to_direct.png)

-Again for the second and third cases, one last point of complexity is checking if we are moving the only dentry in the only indirect block to a direct block.
-In this case we deallocate the first indirect block and the last direct block (indirect addresses block).
+Another possibility in the second and third cases is that we could move the only dentry in the only indirect block to a direct block.
+In this case, it is necessary to deallocate both the first indirect block and the 15th direct block (which is the indirect addresses block).

 ![Indirect last to direct](./figures/indirect_last_to_direct.png)